41y08h/fquery/README.md

 ### Queries

-To query data in your widgets, you'll need to extend the widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets).
+To query data in your widgets, you can either extend your widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets) or use the `QueryBuilder` widget, see below.
 These classes are exported from the [flutter_hooks](https://pub.dev/packages/flutter_hooks) package.

 A query instance is a subscription to asynchronous data stored in the cache.
 Every query needs -